realKP/issue-tracker/README.md

 ![Screenshot of creating organization menu](https://github.com/realKP/issue-tracker/assets/76978772/7c6a3e3e-226f-4ba7-879a-5c1c8dc26449)

-To join an existing organization, click the **Join Org** button and enter the unique organization code shared with you.
+To join an existing organization, click the **Join Org** button instead and enter the unique organization code shared with you.
 You will then be added as a member to this organization.

 ![image](https://github.com/realKP/issue-tracker/assets/76978772/cfe2da02-2c27-483d-815a-dc3aed6393b9)